Target to keep stores closed on Thanksgiving for good

 U.S. holiday sales last November and December rose 8.2% in 2020 from the previous year, according to The National Retail Federation, the nation's largest retail trade group.
 The trade group predicts 2021 could shatter that record, growing between 8.5% and 10.5%.

-Americans, able to get the same offers over a broader timespan relieving some of the stresses that go hand in hand with the holidays, appeared to embrace the change.
+Americans, able to get the same offers over a broader timespan and relieved from some of the stresses that go hand in hand with the holidays, appeared to embrace the change, which has also resonated with workers, Target said.

-The new standard at Target, on top very healthy sales last year, could push other retailers to follow in its path.
+Macy's, which will not open its stores on Thanksgiving for the second year in a row, said that its curbside pickup service will be available at select locations.
+It also noted that it hasn't announced future plans but “we lean into what our customers as well as colleagues tell us is important to them on these decisions."

+Kohl's and Walmart will also be closed on Thursday, but Walmart said it hasn't made a decision yet on the future of Thanksgiving Day store shopping; Kohl's declined to comment.

-Distribution and call centers will have some staff on Thanksgiving, Target said Monday, but stores will remain closed.
+Target said that distribution and call centers will have some staff on Thanksgiving, and they will collect holiday pay.

-Target began opening its stores on Thanksgiving a decade ago, joining other retailers in kicking off Black Friday sales a day early and creating a holiday rush after the turkey feast.
-Many did so to compete with Amazon.com and other rising online threats.

-But the shift seemed to merely cannibalize Black Friday sales.
-And big retailers suffered some blowback from critics who said thousands of people were forced to work, rather than being with family during the holiday.
+The holiday shopping season started to creep into Thanksgiving Day 20 years ago when retailers began kicking off sales into the wee hours of the morning on Black Friday.
+Ten years later, Target and other major stores opened their doors on the holiday itself, creating a new shopping tradition.

+Many did so to compete with Amazon and other rising online threats.
+At its peak five years ago, about 25 chain stores ushered in crowds at its physical stores on Thanksgiving, according to Julie Ramhold, consumer analyst with DealNews.com.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.